govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 #### Using the `AnalyticsService` or `LoggingService` within a UIKit application, injecting when initialising a custom class which subclasses `UIViewController`.

+> This example pertains to using a Type which conforms to `LoggingService`.

 ```swift
 final class MyViewController: UIViewController {
     let logger: LoggingService